-You’ve probably been planning your annual vacation or weekend away, for some time deciding what you need to pack into your suitcase.
-If you’re leaving your pet behind, in the capable hands of Finchley Dog Walker, I would suggest that you read and tick off these important points regarding the health and safety, and any special needs of your dog or cat, or other small animals that I’m taking care of, to ensure that your beloved pets receive our top priority, first class care and attention.
+You’ve probably been planning your annual vacation or weekend away for some time, deciding what you need to pack into your suitcase.
+If you’re leaving your pet behind in the capable hands of Finchley Dog Walker, I would suggest that you read and tick off these important points regarding the health and safety and any special needs of your dog or cat (we offer cat sitting), or other small animals that I’m taking care of, to ensure that your beloved pets receive our top priority, first-class care, and attention.

-You probably already have a file containing your dog or cat’s pedigree details, health information, vaccination certificates, but there are other details that will be helpful to us in the event of an emergency, and of course, handy in the years to come.
-A sturdy folder containing A4 plastic wallets is very useful for storing these documents.
+You probably already have a file containing your dog or cat’s pedigree details, health information, and vaccination certificates.
+Still, there are other details that will be helpful to us in the event of an emergency and of course, handy in the years to come.
+A sturdy folder containing A4 plastic wallets is handy for storing these documents.

 - Microchip ID information

 - Medical information – including dates of last de-worming and de-flea treatments

 - An up-to-date photograph of your pet that could be used for identification if necessary

 - Details/maps of any permitted dog walking areas and parks that you usually walk-in

 The more information you can provide regarding your pet, his likes and habits, will result in a better care package provided by your pet sitter.
 Please be as honest as possible and let me know if your dog is antisocial towards other dogs, is due to come into season, or even if he runs away when off the lead.
 It’s much better if I am pre-warned to expect any eventuality.
 You can always print out this page and complete your answers here, to add information to your pack.